 - 3 small gala apples peeled, cored, and chopped in bite-size pieces (sweet apples work better, otherwise you may need to add a sweetener you can leave the peel on for more fiber and texture)

-- 1 teaspoon pumpkin spice mix plus more to taste
+- 1 teaspoon pumpkin spice mix or ground cinamon, plus more to taste

 - 2 teaspoons lemon juice about half, lemon